Traffic light: Operation

 A variety of different control systems are used to operate signal cycles smoothly, ranging from simple clockwork mechanisms to sophisticated computerised control systems.
 Computerised systems are normally actuated, i.e. controlled by loop detectors or other sensors on junction approaches.
 Area-wide coordination can allow green wave systems to be set up for vehicles or cycle tracks.
-Smart traffic light systems combine traditional actuation, a wider array of sensors and artificial intellegence to further improve performance of signal systems.
+Smart traffic light systems combine traditional actuation, a wider array of sensors and artificial intelligence to further improve performance of signal systems.
 A traffic signal junction or crossing is typically controlled by a controller mounted inside a cabinet nearby.

-"Phases" (or "signal groups" in Australia and New Zealand) are indications show simultaneously, e.g. multiple green lights which control the same traffic approach.
+"Phases" (or "signal groups" in Australia and New Zealand) are indications shown simultaneously, e.g. multiple green lights which control the same traffic approach.
 A "movement" is any path through the junction which vehicles or pedestrians are permitted to take, which is "conflicting" if these paths cross one another.
 A stage (or "phase" in ANZ) is a group of non-conflicting phases which move at the same time.
 The stages are collectively known as a "cycle".

 The time between two conflicting green phases is called an "intergreen period", which is set at an appropriate length for the junction to safely clear, especially for turning traffic which may be waiting in the centre of the junction.
 This often results in an all red stage, when all approaches are shown a red light and no vehicle can proceed.
 This all red is sometimes extended to allow a pedestrian scramble, where pedestrians can cross the empty junction in any direction all at once.
 Some signals have no "all red" phase: the light turns green for cross traffic the instant the other light turns red.

 Many traffic light installations are fitted with vehicle actuation, i.e. detection, to improve the flexibility of traffic systems to respond to varying traffic flows.
 Detectors come in the form of digital sensors fitted to the signal heads or induction loops within the road surface.
 Induction loops are beneficial due to their smaller chance of breakdown, but their simplicity can limit their ability to handle some situations, particularly involving lighter vehicles such as motorcycles or pedal cycles.
 This situation most often occurs at times of day when other traffic is sparse as well as when the small vehicle is coming from a direction that does not have a high volume of traffic.